 C-1.
 Legal and Official Mail.
-Corrections staff must protect the rights of inmates for privileged, confidential communication with their attorneys, judges, the courts, state officials and confining authorities.
+Members must protect the rights of inmates for privileged, confidential communication with their attorneys, judges, the courts, state officials and confining authorities.

-- a.
-The sender is responsible for legitimately, properly, and clearly marking and addressing legal and official mail so that corrections staff recognize it as such for handling it in a confidential manner. - b.
+a.
+The sender is responsible for legitimately, properly, and clearly marking and addressing legal and official mail so members recognize it as such for handling it in a confidential manner.

+- b.
 The return address on all incoming legal and official mail must have the sender's job, agency, or firm title and address either commercially preprinted on the envelope or a label, or as an ink stamp.
 The sender's name should be at least handwritten if not preprinted.
-Staff will treat all mail with return addresses that are completely handwritten as personal mail. - c.
+Members will treat all mail with return addresses that are completely handwritten as personal mail. - c.
 Legal documents from AJ inmate must be indexed to accurately account for contents prior to delivery to the inmate.
 The attorney for the inmate is responsible for indexing all legal documents. - d.
 The words "Legal Mail," "Official Mail," or similar designation must appear on the address side of the envelope.
-Corrections staff will not assume the contents of any letter from an attorney, law firm or government official is legal or official mail. - e.
-Corrections staff will treat improperly marked or addressed mail as personal mail. - f.
-Staff must not open recognized legal or official mail outside the presence of the inmate.
-They may open it in the presence of the inmate to inspect it for contraband, but they must not read its contents. - g.
-A staff member must write a Jail Incident Report Form No. 102 if he inadvertently opens a piece of recognizable legal or official mail outside the presence of the inmate.
+Members will not assume the contents of any letter from an attorney, law firm or government official is legal or official mail. - e.
+Members will treat improperly marked or addressed mail as personal mail. - f.
+Members must not open recognized legal or official mail outside the presence of the inmate.
+They may open it in the presence of the inmate to inspect it for contraband, but they must not read or scan its contents. - g.
+A member must write a Jail Incident Report Form No. 102 if he inadvertently opens a piece of recognizable legal or official mail outside the presence of the inmate.
 The opened mail will be stamped, notifying the inmate that it was inadvertently opened, but not scanned. - C-2.
 Before the letters leave the housing unit, deputies must verify that any letter marked as legal or official mail is addressed to a person that qualifies for that privacy protection.
 Deputies will contact a shift supervisor if they suspect fraud. - C-3.
-Corrections staff will pursue administrative, criminal and/or other remedies to the fullest extent against those involved if contraband found in mail designated as privileged that such attempts to violate jail security. - C-4.
+When contraband is found in mail designated as privileged, members fully will pursue administrative, criminal and/or other remedies.
+Contraband in "privileged" mail is an attempt to violate AJ security. - C-4.
 Indigent Inmate Mail.
 Indigent inmates may request and receive Indigent Writing Materials.
-The inmate may again request Indigent Writing Materials once each seven (7) days if he is without sufficient funds each seven (7) days thereafter.
+An inmate may request Indigent Writing Materials once each seven (7) days they are without sufficient funds.
 The pack will consist of two (2) pre-stamped envelopes and six (6) pieces of paper. - a.
-Indigent Writing Materials must be requested in writing on Mondays and the packet will be delivered on Wednesdays. - b.
+Indigent Writing Materials will be delivered once per week. - b.
 A fee will be deducted from the inmate's account for the Indigent Writing Materials and such cost will be charged against any future balance on the inmate's account. - c.
-Inmates may also request and receive plain envelopes (not postage pre-paid) for sending correspondence to courts, counsel, corrections staff and the Corrections Captain.
+Inmates may also request and receive plain envelopes (not postage pre-paid) for sending correspondence to courts, counsel, members and the Corrections Captain.

 C-5.
 Personal Business Mail.
-A corrections supervisor may approve mail that needs special handling so an inmate can conduct personal business.
+A supervisor may approve mail that needs special handling so an inmate can conduct personal business.
 For example, the use of business reply envelope to send a document back to the originating firm or signing a mailed-in personal check to make a rent or car payment or renew a driver's license.
 Such a check must not have a blank payee line.
 The inmate must act to add a cosigner to a checking account or make other arrangements to prevent a reoccurrence of this need.
 Supporting documents, such as payment coupons or rent contracts, must accompany any personal business mail.